Maria Venegas

 Maria Venegas is an American writer, who was born in Mexico.
 She immigrated to the United States at the age of four.
-She graduated from Hunter College with an MFA in creative writing, where she was a Hertog Fellow for Frank McCourt.
-She currently lives in New York City.
+She graduated from Hunter College with an MFA in creative writing, where she was a 2007 Hertog Fellow for Frank McCourt.
+In 2015, she was a Hertog Fellowship mentor to a Hunter College MFA student.
+She lives in New York City.

-Her memoir Bulletproof Vest received positive reviews from The New York Times, NPR, and Chicago Tribune.
+Her memoir Bulletproof Vest received positive reviews from The New York Times, NPR, and the Chicago Tribune.